- Entertainment and Media

 This movie is about a special breed of beings living on this planet who are all blessed with immortality until they are challenged and beheaded by another "immortal".

-Young French actor Christopher Lambert played the title role as a Scottsman who is killed in a battle in Sixteenth Century Schotland, but then comes back to life.
+Young French actor Christopher Lambert played the title role as a Scottsman who is killed in a battle in Sixteenth Century Scotland, but then comes back to life.
 He doesn't understand what's happened, and his superstitious clansmen banish him from the tribe.
 He soon meets another immortal named Ramirez, played by Sean Connery, and it is the 2,500-year-old Ramirez who takes the young Scottsman under his wing.
 He teaches him the so-called tricks of the trade and the rules of the deadly game being waged among the surviving immortals scattered across the world.

 A number of actors were considered for the Ramirez role, including Gene Hackman, Malcolm McDowell and even Clint Eastwood.
 Connery got the role when Goldie Hawn talked her boyfriend Kurt Russell out of taking the part.
-However, the former 007's schedule was so tight, he had to film all of his Highlander scenes in just seven days.
+However, the former 007's schedule was so tight, he had to film all of his Highlander movie scenes in just seven days.

 As for the role of Conner, Mel Gibson, Kevin Costner, Sting and Patrick Swayze were also considered before producers settled on Lambert, who'd just completed his first English film, Greystoke: The Legend of Tarzan.